KyloIO/kylo-docs/security/KerberosKyloConfiguration.rst

 ..

 Kylo is now configured for a Kerberos cluster.
-You can test that it is configured correctly by looking at profile statistics (if applicable): go to the Tables page and drill down into a Hive table, and go to the Wrangler feature and test that it works.
+You can tesadfadsfadfat that it is configured correctly by looking at profile statistics (if applicable): go to the Tables page and drill down into a Hive table, and go to the Wrangler feature and test that it works.